Skip to main content

 Patients struggling with SGLT-2 inhibitor costs

-Jardiance at $355/month and Farxiga at $288/month are manageable with manufacturer savings cards — which require a commercial insurance attestation.
+Jardiance at $355/month and Farxiga at $288/month are manageable with manufacturer savings cards, which require a commercial insurance attestation.
 A telehealth visit helps navigate the savings card eligibility.

 When Diabetes Management Belongs in Telehealth vs. In-Person

-Good fit for telehealth
+Good fit for a video visit

-• Stable T2DM with well-controlled A1C and no new symptoms — medication refill only
+• Stable T2DM with well-controlled A1C and no new symptoms, medication refill only

 • Metformin initiation for new T2DM or prediabetes diagnosis